Vasodilation: Mechanism

-Examples and individual mechanisms
+Smooth muscle physiology

+The tunica media of the walls of arteries, arterioles, and veins is composed of smooth muscle and causes vasodilation and vasoconstriction.
+Contraction of smooth muscle cells causes vasoconstriction, and relaxation of smooth muscle causes vasodilation.
+Smooth muscle is innervated by the autonomic nervous system and is non-striated (does not contain sarcomeres).
+Contraction is dependent on concentrations of Ca2+ in the cytosol, either via Ca,Mg-ATPase from the sarcoplasmic reticulum or voltage-gated calcium channels from the extracellular matrix.
+Calcium ions bind with calmodulin, activating myosin light-chain kinase which phosphorylates the myosin light-chain.
+Phosphorylated light-chain myosin interacts with actin filaments forming a cross-bridge, allowing muscle contraction causing vasoconstriction.
+Vasodilation is caused by myosin-light-chain phosphatase, which dephosphorylates the myosin light chain causing muscle relaxation.
+Smooth muscle cells can remain contracted without use of ATP due to action of the myosin-binding subunit of myosin light-chain phosphatase.
+Phosphorylation of this subunit by Rho-kinase prevents it from binding to and dephosphorylating the myosin light-chain, allowing the cell to remain contracted.

 Vasodilation is the result of relaxation in smooth muscle surrounding the blood vessels.
 This relaxation, in turn, relies on removing the stimulus for contraction, which depends on intracellular calcium ion concentrations and is tightly linked with phosphorylation of the light chain of the contractile protein myosin.
 Thus, vasodilation works mainly either by lowering intracellular calcium concentration or by dephosphorylation (really substitution of ATP for ADP) of myosin.
 Dephosphorylation by myosin light-chain phosphatase and induction of calcium symporters and antiporters that pump calcium ions out of the intracellular compartment both contribute to smooth muscle cell relaxation and therefore vasodilation.
 This is accomplished through reuptake of ions into the sarcoplasmic reticulum via exchangers and expulsion across the plasma membrane.
 There are three main intracellular stimuli that can result in the vasodilation of blood vessels.
 The specific mechanisms to accomplish these effects vary from vasodilator to vasodilator.

 PDE5 inhibitors and potassium channel openers can also have similar results.

 Compounds that mediate the above mechanisms may be grouped as endogenous and exogenous.

+Causes

 Endogenous

 The vasodilating action of activation of beta-2 receptors (such as by adrenaline) appears to be endothelium-independent.